ThinkPad: History

-The ThinkPad was developed to compete with Toshiba and Compaq, who had created the first two portable notebooks, with an emphasis on sales to the Harvard Business School.
+Following the failure of its first laptop computer, the PC Convertible, IBM was the last of the major personal computer manufacturers to enter the fast-growing notebook market, launching the PS/2 Note in 1992.
+Building on the PS/2 Note, the ThinkPad was developed to compete with Compaq in the United States, whose LTE was the first commercially successful notebook PC; as well as Apple Computer's highly successful PowerBook, and Toshiba in Japan, whose Dynabook series of notebooks were similarly successful.
+IBM signed a lucrative contract with the Harvard Business School to provide the campus with notebook PCs.
 The task of creating a notebook was given to the Yamato Facility in Japan, headed by Arimasa Naitoh (内藤在正, Naitō Arimasa), a Japanese engineer and product designer who had joined IBM in the 1970s, now known as the "Father of ThinkPad".

 The name "ThinkPad" was a product of IBM's corporate history and culture.
 Thomas J. Watson Sr. first introduced "Think" as an IBM slogan in the 1920s.
-With every minicomputer and mainframe, IBM installed (almost all were leased – not sold), a blue plastic sign was placed atop the operator's console, with the text "Think" printed on an aluminum plate.
+With every minicomputer and mainframe IBM installed (almost all were leased – not sold), a plastic sign with the text "Think" printed on an aluminum plate was placed atop the operator's console.

-For decades IBM had also distributed small notepads with the word "THINK" emblazoned on a brown leatherette cover to customers and employees.
+For decades, IBM had also distributed small notepads with the word "THINK" emblazoned on their cover to customers and employees.
 The name "ThinkPad" was suggested by IBM employee Denny Wainwright, who had one such notepad in his pocket.
 The name was opposed by the IBM corporate naming committee as all the names for IBM computers were numeric at that time, but "ThinkPad" was kept due to praise from journalists and the public.